Octavia Walton Le Vert: Marriage

 Following the completion of his term in 1834, George Walton, Jr. moved his family to Mobile, Alabama in 1835.
-Here Octavia Walton met Dr. Henry Strachey Le Vert, the son of a French physician who served as General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau's field surgeon during the American Revolutionary War.
+Here, Octavia Walton met Dr. Henry Strachey Le Vert, the son of a French physician who had served as field surgeon to General Jean-Baptiste Donatien de Vimeur, comte de Rochambeau during the American Revolutionary War.
 They married in 1836.
 Her father was elected as the 11th Mayor of Mobile the following year.